Unlocking the Benefits of Journaling for Mental Health Canada

 Choose Your Medium

-Decide whether you prefer a physical notebook and pen, or a digital app.
-The most important thing is to pick a method you'll stick with consistently.
+Decide whether you prefer a physical notebook and pen or a digital journaling app.
+The key is to select a method that feels comfortable and sustainable for you.

 2

-Designate a quiet, comfortable spot and a consistent time each day or week for your journaling practice.
-This ritual helps establish a habit.
+Dedicate a consistent time each day, even if it's just 5-10 minutes, for your journaling practice.
+This routine helps establish it as a regular and beneficial habit.

 3

-Don't overthink it; just let your thoughts flow onto the page without judgment or concern for grammar.
-Write about your day, your feelings, or specific prompts.
+Allow your thoughts and feelings to flow onto the page without judgment or concern for grammar.
+This is your personal space for authentic self-expression.

 4